nushell/nushell.github.io/contributor-book/philosophy_0_80.md

     * Ctrl-C
     * Ctrl-D
     * and others
-* Unix-only: Handling background tasks
+* Support for background tasks
-    * Ctrl-Z
-    * Background/foregrounding of tasks
+   * In Unix, this may mean Ctrl-Z and traditional background/foregrounding of tasks or a more modern approach

 In cases where the user would reasonably have an expectation of the functionality of the shell, we should make every effort to include.
 If a feature would be a reasonable expectation (say ctrl-z on Unix), then we should have OS-specific functionality for that platform that meets that expectation.